pipeforce/pipeforce.github.io/docs/guides/60_schema-and-objects.md

   }
 ```

-Meant for lists where multiple elements can be selected from.
+This is meant for lists where multiple elements can be selected.
-By default, renders to a multi-select drop-down in the form.
+By default, it renders to a multi-select drop-down in the form.

 ![](../img/multi-list.png)